 Sec 1.
-PRESIDENT: The President is the chief executive officer and chief administrative officer of the Corporation.
-The President presides at all meetings of the Corporation and the Board of Directors, appoints and discharges all committee personnel, designates all committee chairmen and assigns projects to appropriate committees, with the consent of the Board of Directors.
-The President shall in the absence of the Treasurer, pay all money owed and authorized by the Corporation.
-The President shall present an annual budget which shall include all proposed operating expenses of the Corporation.
+PRESIDENT: The President is the chief executive officer and chief administrative officer of the Association.
+The President presides at all meetings of the Association and the Board of Directors, appoints and discharges all committee personnel, designates all committee chairmen and assigns projects to appropriate committees, with the consent of the Board of Directors.
+The President shall in the absence of the Treasurer, pay all money owed and authorized by the Association.
+The President shall present an annual budget which shall include all proposed operating expenses of the Association.
 The budget shall be presented to the Membership for approval at the next meeting following the annual meeting.
 The proposed budget shall be distributed fourteen (14) days prior to this meeting.
 All expenses not approved in this budget cannot be expended without approval by the Membership except as provided in Article X, Sec 5 and Article XVI, Sec 1a.
-This budget shall run from November 1 to November 1 of the next year.
+This budget shall run from September 1 to August 31 of the next year.

 Sec 5.
-BOARD OF DIRECTORS: The Board of Directors is empowered to speak and act in the name of the Corporation.
+BOARD OF DIRECTORS: The Board of Directors is empowered to speak and act in the name of the Association.
 The Board of Directors shall make available at membership meetings copies of a condensed minutes, showing at least all decisions from all Membership and Board of Directors’ meetings.
-The Board of Directors is empowered to spend a maximum of $300.00 between Membership Meetings for items and services not authorized in the annual budget.
-This expenditure may not exceed $500 annually.
+The Board of Directors is empowered to spend a maximum of $500.00 between Membership Meetings for items and services not authorized in the annual budget.
+This expenditure may not exceed $700 annually.

 Sec 1.
 The Board of Directors shall conduct an informal audit of the financial books and records of the PISCATAWAY HILLS CITIZENS ASSOCIATION, INC.